Robert Stephenson (baseball): Cincinnati Reds

-Considered a possible first round selection, the Reds selected Stephenson in the first round of the 2011 Major League Baseball (MLB) draft, with the 27th overall selection.
+The Reds selected Stephenson in the first round of the 2011 Major League Baseball (MLB) draft, with the 27th overall selection.
 Stephenson became the Reds' first high school player chosen in the first round of the MLB draft since they chose catcher Devin Mesoraco in the first round of the 2007 draft, and the first prep school pitcher the organization had chosen in the first round since the selection of Homer Bailey in the 2004 draft.
 Stephenson signed with the Reds for a reported $2 million signing bonus.
 Baseball America rated Stephenson as one of the Reds' top ten prospects before the 2012 season, despite his not having made his professional debut.
 Stephenson began the 2012 season in extended spring training.

 Stephenson made his professional debut with the Billings Mustangs of the Rookie-level Pioneer League on June 19, 2012.
 He pitched five innings and struck out eight batters.
 In seven games with Billings, Stephenson had a 2.05 ERA, allowing only 22 hits and eight walks in 30 2/3 innings pitched, while striking out 37.
-In July, the Reds promoted Stephenson to the Dayton Dragons of the Class A Midwest League.
+In July, the Reds promoted Stephenson to the Dayton Dragons of the Single–A Midwest League.
 For Dayton, Stephenson had a 4.19 ERA in eight starts, as he allowed 32 hits and 15 walks, while striking out 35 batters.

 The Reds assigned Stephenson to begin the 2013 season with Dayton.
-After pitching to a 5–3 win–loss record and a 2.57 ERA with 96 strikeouts in 77 innings, he was promoted to the Bakersfield Blaze of the Class A-Advanced California League on July 18.
-Less than a month later, after pitching to a 2–2 record and a 3.05 ERA with Bakersfield, the Reds promoted Stephenson to the Pensacola Blue Wahoos of the Class AA Southern League in August, as Reds' general manager Walt Jocketty said the team wanted to "fast track" Stephenson, whom he called "very impressive".
+After pitching to a 5–3 win–loss record and a 2.57 ERA with 96 strikeouts in 77 innings, he was promoted to the Bakersfield Blaze of the High–A California League on July 18.
+Less than a month later, after pitching to a 2–2 record and a 3.05 ERA with Bakersfield, the Reds promoted Stephenson to the Pensacola Blue Wahoos of the Double–A Southern League in August, as Reds' general manager Walt Jocketty said the team wanted to "fast track" Stephenson, whom he called "very impressive".